CLICK BUTTON FOR CONTENT

 With regard to the pool, the whistleblower said counselors were often bored and used pool time to tan or chat with other counselors.
 This person said “there was no vigilance, never any refresher training or real safety orientation."
 The person said counselors would often walk away from their lifeguard positions to speak with other counselors outside the pool fence while children were in the over-crowded pool.

-This whistleblower said the DiMassas spent more attention on “deescalation of kids having fights.”
-Cara was known to be involved in “constant drama” in which “she would go on rampages… for some reason she would scream at her most cherished counselors” after which she would act as if all was OK.
-“Cara could flip on you at any moment.”
-Everyone despised Joe DiMassa, the person said, also citing how he made everyone feel uncomfortable, especially the children, when he demanded that he be in the pool with them.
+This whistleblower said the Summerkids owners spent more attention on “deescalation of kids having fights.”
+The camp director-owner was known to be involved in “constant drama” in which “she would go on rampages… for some reason she would scream at her most cherished counselors” after which she would act as if all was OK.
+“She could flip on you at any moment.”
+Everyone despised her camp owner-father, the person said, also citing how he made everyone feel uncomfortable, especially the children, when he demanded that he be in the pool with them.
 Children would often cry when he would get in the pool.

 They were rude to parents who would have to stay late at work or had other conflicts, the person said.
 “They were like bounty hunters.
 They would never refund money, so parents would sign their lives away for the summer.”
 NOTE: This statement does correlate with our experience.
-The DiMassas withheld our $3,030 tuition check despite killing our daughter during the 10th day they were open in 2019.
+They withheld our $3,030 tuition check.
 They said they did not have our address.
 Our lawyers finally retrieved our money three months later.
 Here is the check.

-The whistleblower said that Joe Natalizio, the nearly 30-year-old counselor at the pool during Roxie’s death, was Cara’s go-to person who consistently felt he had to impress Cara at the expense of other counselors.
-Although the most “experienced” Summerkids counselor with a decade of service to the DiMassas, Natalizio ran away from the pool after Roxie was found floating dead.
+The whistleblower said that the nearly 30-year-old senior counselor/fake lifeguard at the pool during Roxie’s death, was the camp director’s go-to person who consistently felt he had to impress her at the expense of other counselors.
+Although the most “experienced” Summerkids counselor with a decade of service, he ran away from the pool after Roxie was finally found floating dead.
 He said he had to move cars for the ambulance, but three other people said the same thing.
-Natalizio also admitted to abandoning his lifeguard chair while on duty.
+He also admitted to abandoning his lifeguard chair while on duty.

 This person said that she knew multiple people who had been told that Roxie was autistic or had Down Syndrome and should not have been in the pool.
 NOTE: This is a vile act by whoever executed and continues to perpetuate it.
-Even if Roxie had been diagnosed with either condition, it demeans children who have special needs.
-Roxie was a highly functioning 6-year-old thriving in a dual language immersion program and often known to be the first child to assist and support any peer — or adult — regardless of circumstances.
+Even if Roxie had been diagnosed with either condition, which she had not, it demeans children who have special needs.
+Roxie was a highly functioning, compassionate-beyond-her-years 6-year-old thriving in a dual language immersion program and often known to be the first child to assist and support any peer — or adult — regardless of circumstances.

 Whistleblower #2

-This person was assigned lifeguard duty without any training.
-Cara DiMassa disregarded the obvious safety concerns and assigned the person to lifeguard that summer.
+This person was assigned lifeguard duty without any training. the camp director-owner disregarded the obvious safety concerns and mandated this person to lifeguard that summer.
 The person assumed it was just going to be “an extra set of eyes for the children not in the pool but around the perimeter.”
-Cara reprimanded the person for not doing what Cara demanded.
+The director-owner reprimanded the person for not doing what she demanded.
 “The pool was overcrowded, understaffed and had zero safety protocols.
-Cara and Joe DiMassa “dismissed serious concerns” about a lack of training.
+[Names withheld due to demands of the settlement agreement] “dismissed serious concerns” about a lack of training.

 ”Overall, the camp had zero emergency procedures other than to meet at the bottom of the hill in case of a shooting,” the person said.
 “More than once, when a child needed an ambulance called for a broken bone or a head injury, the counselors were left to corral 300+ children with no instruction or information.
 After each and every emergency, absolutely no changes were made.”